oscarb/oscarb.github.io/_includes/footer.md

-Made with ♥ using Jekyll and hosted with GitHub Pages
+Made with ♥ using Jekyll and hosted at GitHub Pages

 ![oscarb logotype](./images/logo.svg){:.logotype}